yne/picon/README.md

 ## Hackable

-Picon is **MIT Licencied**, so you can
+Picon is under **[SIL Open Font License 1.1](https://github.com/yne/picon/blob/master/OFL.txt) Licencied**, so you can

+- rebuild your own version
-- use it in commercial project
+- use it in any commercial project
 - [modify it](editor.html)
-- build your own version
-- sell it (or at least try to)
+- redistribute/sell it (if you can)

 ## Pico sized